-essentially independent processes.
-In this paper, I have argued that this common sense view also leads to an unexpected new result.
+Quantum measurement problem is widely acknowledged as one of the hardest problems in modern physics, and the transition from quantum to classical is still a deep mystery.
+On the other hand, consciousness remains another deep mystery for both philosophy and science, and it is still unknown whether consciousness is emergent or fundamental.
+Although it seems tempting to conjecture that these two mysteries may have some direct connections, the quantum-to-classical transition and consciousness are generally thought as two essentially independent processes.
+In this paper, we have argued that this common-sense view will also lead to an unexpected new result, which may help to unveil the nature of consciousness.
 It is shown that a conscious being can have a distinct quantum physical effect during the quantum-to-classical transition.
-A conscious system can measure whether he is in a definite perception state or in a quantum superposition of definite perception states, while a system without consciousness cannot distinguish such non-orthogonal states.
-This result may help unveil the nature of consciousness.
+A conscious system can measure whether he is in a definite perception state or in a quantum superposition of definite perception states, while a system without consciousness cannot distinguish such nonorthogonal states.
+This result may have interesting implications for the science of consciousness.
 In particular, it suggests that consciousness is not emergent but a fundamental feature of the universe.
-This provides a possible quantum basis for panpsychism.
+This may provide a possible quantum basis for panpsychism.